The Battle of Building My Website

 My Plugin Stack

-- Yoast SEO for a simple way to write out keywords, descriptions and adjust titles per article (I would do this manually in my header.php but Yoast was a quicker option and provides consistent results)
+- The SEO Framework for a simple way to write out my blog descriptions and adjust titles per article.

 - Smush to optimise images I include in my posts